Learning objective

 - Name how you might feel if everyone in your group was wearing a certain type of wristband and you didn’t have one.

-- Name a crazy diet that you have heard of.
+- Name a diet that you have heard of.
+Examples may include raw food, low carb, keto, fasting, paleo etc.

 - Have students record their own definition of body image and draw a mind map of where they might get their messages about their own body image.